SpaceX cargo ship reaches International Space Station

 The Dragon’s cargo includes a freezer to ferry science samples back and forth between the station and Earth.
 For the flight up, it was packed with chocolate-vanilla swirl ice cream, a rare treat for an orbiting crew.

-Williams and Hoshide attached the capsule to a docking port on the station’s Harmony connecting module at 9:03 a.m.
-EDT (1303 GMT).
+Williams and Hoshide were scheduled to berth the capsule to a docking port on the station’s Harmony connecting module at about 9:40 a.m.
+EDT (1340 GMT).

-It is expected to remain docked to the station for about 18 days while the crew unloads its 882 pounds (400 kg) of cargo and fills it with science experiments and equipment no longer needed on the outpost.
+It is expected to remain attached to the station for about 18 days while the crew unloads its cargo and fills it with science experiments and equipment no longer needed on the outpost.

 The U.S. space agency’s second supplier, Orbital Sciences Corp, plans to debut its Antares rocket later this year.
 A demonstration run to the station is planned for February or March.

-NASA also is working with SpaceX, Boeing Co and privately owned Sierra Nevada Corp to design space taxis that can fly crew to and from the station, with the goal of breaking Russia’s monopoly on those flights by 2017.
+NASA also is working with SpaceX, Boeing Co and privately owned Sierra Nevada Corp to design space taxis that can fly crew to and from the station, with the goal of breaking Russia’s monopoly on crew ferry flights by 2017.